-A student may not take more than one Independent Study course with the same instructor per semester.
+A student may not take more than one independent study course with the same faculty member per semester.

-- (A) If the independent study topic is related to your research work and not part of a regular course, the course number is MTH/STA 597, 697 or 797.
-The following is the procedure to sign up for the independent study course: - (1) Look for a faculty who is willing to give the independent study. - (2) Ask the faculty to send an e-mail to the department secretary and you that (i) the faculty member agrees to offer the independent study, (ii) include the topic (e.g., related to dissertation/thesis), and (iii) ask the department secretary to register you for the course. - (B) For courses other than those described in (A), these are regular courses and should not be offered as MTH/STA 597, 697 or 797.
-For example, student should not sign up for MTH 632 as MTH 697.
-Any regularly scheduled course like MTH 632 can only be taken as an Independent Study with prior approval of the Graduate Committee.
-A student must complete any Common Core Course (MTH 525, MTH 623, MTH 625, MTH 632, MTH 636, MTH 761, MTH 762) at least once as a class before their request for an Independent Study.
+- (A) If the independent study topic is related to your research work and not part of a regular course, the course number is MTH 597, 697, or 797.
+The following is the procedure to sign up for the independent study course: - (1) The student searches for a faculty member who is willing to give the independent study. - (2) The faculty sends an e-mail to the Executive Secretary (with the student copied) that (i) indicates that the faculty member agrees to offer the independent study, (ii) includes the topic (e.g., related to dissertation/thesis), and (iii) asks the Executive Secretary to register the student for the course. - (B) For courses not described in (A), these are regular courses, and they should not be offered as MTH 597, 697, or 797.
+For example, a student should not sign up for MTH 632 as MTH 697.
+Any regularly scheduled course like MTH 632 can only be taken as an independent study with prior approval of the Graduate Committee.
+A student must complete any Common Core Course (MTH 525, MTH 623, MTH 625, MTH 632, MTH 636, MTH 761, MTH 762) at least once as a class before their request for retaking the course as an independent study.
 An exception can be made in an academic year that the regular class is canceled by the department.
-The following is the procedure to sign up for such an independent study: - (1) Consult with your academic advisor and have your advisor approve your request. - (2) Find a faculty (hereafter referred to as Instructor) who has taught the course before and is willing to give you the independent study. - (3) Send an e-mail to notify your academic advisor, the instructor and the graduate coordinator with your request and ask them to approve the independent study. - (4) Upon their approval, contact the graduate coordinator for final approval. - (5) The graduate coordinator will either approve/reject the request. - (6) Once the decision is made, the Graduate Coordinator will inform the academic advisor, instructor, student, and department secretary. - (7) If the request is denied, the student can appeal to the Chair of the department within one week of such a decision.
+The following is the procedure to sign up for such an independent study: - (1) The student consults with their academic advisor and has the advisor approve the request. - (2) The student finds a faculty member (hereafter referred to as Instructor) who has taught the course before and is willing to give the student the independent study. - (3) The student sends an e-mail to the Graduate Coordinator (with the advisor and the instructor copied) requesting approval for the independent study. - (4) The Graduate Coordinator takes the request to the Graduate Committee for final approval. - (5) Once the decision is made, the Graduate Coordinator will inform the academic advisor, instructor, student, and Executive Secretary. - (6) If the request is denied, the student can appeal to the Chair of the department within one week of such a decision.